How to tick off extra countries on your Eurail trip

 Although purists may not consider the Vatican City a true country, it technically counts as a sovereign city-state.
 It’s the smallest independent state in the world and conveniently lies in the heart of Rome.

 Monaco is another sovereign city-state that’s easy to tick off, even if only as a fleeting visit.
-This landlocked country is surrounded by France, and is famous for its lavish yachts and iconic Grand Prix.
+This tiny but glamorous country is surrounded by France, and is famous for its lavish yachts and iconic Grand Prix.
 Although Monaco is one of Europe’s more expensive destinations, it’s less than 30 minutes by train from the more affordable Nice.

 If you’re passing between Spain and France, don’t miss the opportunity to pop into the beautiful little country of Andorra.
 Even though there are no trains running directly to the country, it’s easy to reach Andorra from Barcelona or Toulouse by bus.